 Innovation in the bond ETF space in recent years has been truly impressive, resulting in the introduction of a number of products that allow investors to fine tune their fixed income exposure.
-While the most popular bond ETFs are those that offer broad-based exposure to a variety of issuers and maturities (such as AGG or BND), there are dozens of more targeted products that allow investors to focus in on specific risk factors while avoiding others altogether [see AGG Realtime Rating].
+While the most popular bond ETFs are those that offer broad-based exposure to a variety of issuers and maturities, such as (AGG ) or (BND ), there are dozens of more targeted products that allow investors to focus in on specific risk factors while mitigating others.

 In the world of bond investing, the primary risk factors relate to the creditworthiness of the issuer and the duration of the fund.
 The concept of credit risk is fairly straightforward: the less likely an issuer is to repay its obligations, the higher yield investors will demand.
-While interest rates have little direct impact on the probability of default, they can have a significant impact on the demand (and therefor the market price) of existing fixed income securities.
-When rates rise, existing debt loses a bit of its luster since investors can purchase new debt with a more attractive cash flow profile [also see ETFs For The Forgotten Asset Classes].
+While interest rates have little direct impact on the probability of default, they can have a significant impact on the demand (and therefore the market price) of existing fixed income securities.
+When rates rise, existing debt loses a bit of its luster since investors can purchase new debt with a more attractive cash flow profile.

 There are, of course, ultra-low risk ETF options that invest in securities with both low durations and low credit risk.
-The SPDR Barclays 1-3 Month T-Bill ETF (BIL), for example, invests in short-term debt of the U.S. government.
-The iShares Barclays Short Treasury Fund (SHV) is cut from a similar cloth, investing in short-term debt from high quality issuers (generally the U.S. government, or agencies backed by the full faith and credit of Uncle Sam).
-But because these funds are light on both interest rate risk and credit risk, they are also light on expected return [Bond ETFs: 12 Stops Along The Risk/Return Spectrum].
+The SPDR Barclays 1-3 Month T-Bill ETF (BIL ), for example, invests in short-term debt of the U.S. government.
+The iShares Barclays Short Treasury Fund (SHV ) is cut from a similar cloth, investing in short-term debt from high quality issuers (generally the U.S. government, or agencies backed by the full faith and credit of Uncle Sam).
+But because these funds are light on both interest rate risk and credit risk, they are also light on expected return.

 Beyond short-dated Treasuries, there are a number of options that tilt away from interest rate risk, but still offer exposure to the credit risk that accompanies more attractive yield profiles.
 Below, we profile four options for investors to prepare for an environment with rising rates:

-BKLN isn’t risk free, but it provides an opportunity for investors to diversify the risk profile of their bond holdings and potentially trim back interest rate risk without sacrificing expected return [see Under The Hood Of The Bank Loan ETF].
+(BKLN ) is, by far, not risk free, but it provides an opportunity for investors to diversify the risk profile of their bond holdings and potentially trim back interest rate risk without sacrificing expected return.

 Investment Grade BulletShares